AUTOSCALING IN ALCHEMISCALE TECHNICAL DESIGN DOCUMENT

 SHUTDOWN, string

 The compute manager should shut down.
 A string is provided to indicate why a shutdown was requested and should ideally be included in the compute manager log before shutting down.
-A compute manager will get this signal if the compute manager registration has been invalidated, either by direct deletion or superseded by another compute manager with the same name.

 In order to scale up, compute services, which claim tasks and execute their associate protocols, are created programatically.
 In addition to the number of tasks, a compute manager can also query the statestore about the compute services that it was responsible for creating.
 The compute services are created by a compute manager from a predefined computer service settings template file.